These are the personal income tax rates that apply before 1 January 2022. For applicable rates after that date please click this link

 Imposta Sostitutiva/Substitute Tax

-The rates shown above apply only to income which is not subject to imposta sostititva (“substitute tax”) and which applies in place of the main national income, regional and comunale taxes shown above.
+The rates shown above apply only to income which is not subject to imposta sostititva (“substitute tax”) which applies in place of the main national income, regional and municipal tax shown above.
+Whether substitute tax depends on the type of income, the treatment under law and, in some case, the election of the taxpayer.

 Examples of income that are subject to tax at the rates shown in the above table are: